Noaemien/ada-template-website/final.md

 Before revealing the outcome, we invite you to pause for a moment.
 Open the two pages, scroll through them, and trust your intuition.
 Which one *feels* more central, more connected, more influential?
 Sometimes, the winner can already be guessed by simply looking at the hubs themselves.

+**Click on the names and make your own prediction seeing the pages of the finalists !**

 ---

 ## The Final Match, And the Champion Is…